aisola/minimal/README.md

 Now edit this file and add your own information.
 Note that some fields can be ommited.

-I recommed you use the theme's archetypes so now delete your site's `archetypes/default.md`.
+I recommend you use the theme's archetypes so now delete your site's `archetypes/default.md`.

 ## Features

 You can tweak the look of the theme to suit your needs in a number of ways:

-- The accent colour can be changed by using the `accent` field in `config.toml`.
+- The accent color can be changed by using the `accent` field in `config.toml`.

-- You can also change the background colour by using `backgroundColor`.
+- You can also change the background color by using `backgroundColor`.

 - Add colored 5px borders at the top and bottom of pages by setting `showBorder` to `true`.

-For best results, I recommend you use a dark accent colour with a light background, for example:
+For best results, I recommend you use a dark accent color with a light background, for example:

 ```toml
 [params]